 Solenoid or piezoelectric valves make possible fine electronic control over the fuel injection time and quantity, and the higher pressure that the common rail technology makes available provides better fuel atomisation.
 In order to lower engine noise, the engine's electronic control unit can inject a small amount of diesel just before the main injection event ("pilot" injection), thus reducing its explosiveness and vibration, as well as optimizing injection timing and quantity for variations in fuel quality, cold starting and so on.
 Some advanced common rail fuel systems perform as many as five injections per stroke.

-Common rail engines require very short (< 10 second) or no heating-up time at all , dependent on ambient temperature, and produce lower engine noise and emissions than older systems.
-Diesel engines have historically used various forms of fuel injection.
-Two common types include the unit injection system and the distributor/inline pump systems (See diesel engine and unit injector for more information).
-While these older systems provided accurate fuel quantity and injection timing control, they were limited by several factors:
+Common rail engines either start instantly or require less than 10 seconds of heating time, depending on the ambient temperature.
+They also produce lower engine noise and emissions compared to older systems.
+Over time, diesel engines have used various fuel injection methods.
+Two widely used types include the unit injection system and the distributor or inline pump systems (see diesel engine and unit injector for more details).
+Although these older systems allowed precise control over fuel quantity and injection timing, several limitations restricted their performance:

-The fuel injectors are typically ECU controlled.
-When the fuel injectors are electrically activated, a hydraulic valve (consisting of a nozzle and plunger) is mechanically or hydraulically opened and fuel is sprayed into the cylinders at the desired pressure.
-Since the fuel pressure energy is stored remotely and the injectors are electrically actuated, the injection pressure at the start and end of injection is very near the pressure in the accumulator (rail), thus producing a square injection rate.
-If the accumulator, pump and plumbing are sized properly, the injection pressure and rate will be the same for each of the multiple injection events.
+The ECU directly controls the fuel injectors.
+When the system electrically activates the injectors, it opens a hydraulic valve—consisting of a nozzle and plunger—either mechanically or hydraulically, and sprays fuel into the cylinders at the required pressure.
+Because the system stores fuel pressure energy remotely and uses electrical actuation, the injection pressure at both the start and end of injection remains close to the pressure in the accumulator (rail), creating a square injection rate.
+When engineers properly size the accumulator, pump, and fuel lines, they maintain consistent injection pressure and rate across all multiple injection events.

 Advantages

-• CRDi engines are advantageous in many ways.
-Cars fitted with this new engine technology are believed to deliver 25% more power and torque than the normal direct injection engine.
-It also offers superior pick up, lower levels of noise and vibration, higher mileage, lower emissions, lower fuel consumption, and improved performance.
+- CRDi engines offer many advantages.
+Cars that use this advanced engine technology deliver up to 25% more power and torque than standard direct injection engines.
+They also provide better pickup, reduced noise and vibration, higher mileage, lower emissions, improved fuel efficiency, and overall better performance.

 Disadvantages